Blankman

-Blankman is a 1994 American superhero comedy parody film directed by Mike Binder and starring Damon Wayans and David Alan Grier.
-It was written by Wayans and J. F. Lawton.
+Blankman is a 1994 American superhero comedy parody film directed by Mike Binder and written by Damon Wayans and J. F. Lawton.
+The film stars Wayans, David Alan Grier, Robin Givens, Jon Polito, and Jason Alexander.
+Its plot follows a repairman who is inspired to become a superhero after his grandmother is murdered in a mob hit.
+Blankman was released in the United States by Sony Pictures Releasing on August 19, 1994.
+The film received negative reviews from critics.

 Plot

 As kids, Darryl and Kevin Walker grew up as fans of the television series Batman.
 Now grown, Darryl is a clumsy, nerdy repairman, while his brother Kevin is a tabloid news cameraman.
 They both live with their grandmother, who is an avid supporter of Alderman Marvin Harris, a politician from their neighborhood running for mayor on an anti-corruption platform.
 Kevin is interested in getting out of making tabloids and doing a serious story about mobster Michael "The Suit" Minelli, but his attempts to do so are shot down by his boss, Larry Stone, a perverted tabloid news junkie.
-Darryl is overly optimistic and almost childishly naive to the harsh realities of living in the inner city (such as the crackhouse next door), but is a brilliant inventor, having constructed a robot assistant named J-5, among other creations.
+Darryl is overly optimistic and almost childishly naive to the harsh realities of living in the inner city (such as the crackhouse next door), but is a brilliant inventor, having constructed a mobile robot assistant named J-5, among other creations.

-One night, after Harris wins acclaim by publicly refusing a bribe from Minelli, Grandma Walker is murdered by the mobster's henchmen at Harris's campaign headquarters.
+One night, after Harris wins acclaim by publicly refusing a bribe from Minelli, Grandma Walker is murdered by Sammy the Blade at Harris's campaign headquarters.
 The murder opens Darryl's eyes to the urban decay around him and he begins to fight crime by boldly saving an elderly transit passenger from being mugged, but overreaches by storming the crackhouse next door to rebuke the gang members.
 He then decides to become a vigilante superhero, using his technical expertise to create weapons and gadgets – in particular, a substance which renders ordinary clothing bulletproof – for his crime-fighting crusade, all to the annoyance of Kevin.

 After Darryl is nearly killed trying to protect a citizen on the street and is arrested by the cops who ridiculed him after he demanded to see the police commissioner, Kevin takes Darryl to see a psychiatrist.
 It doesn't work in Kevin's favor, as Darryl denies being a superhero and puts the blame on Kevin, whom the psychiatrist then attempts to psychoanalyze.
 Kevin changes his mind and goes along with the fantasy, believing that it's Darryl's way to cope with the murder of their grandmother, but under the guidance of starting a neighborhood watch instead.
 When a girl tells them of a pregnant woman trapped in an elevator, Darryl arrives as his superhero alter-ego.
 Upon delivering the baby, he is surrounded by many, including reporters.
-Asking for his name, Darryl just stares; Kevin says he's gone blank, which everyone interprets as his name: Blankman.
+Asked for his name, Darryl just stares; Kevin says he's gone blank, which everyone interprets as his name: Blankman.